jsquyres/ompi/docs/getting-help.rst

 For run-time problems
 ---------------------

-First, :doc:`Check the FAQ first </faq/index>`.
+First, reach / search through this documentation.
 Really.
-This can save you a *lot* of time; many common problems and solutions are listed there.
+This can save you a *lot* of time; many common problems and solutions are listed here.

-If you don't find the answer there, provide *all* of the following
+If you don't find the answer here, provide *all* of the following
 information:

 #.
 The version of Open MPI that you're using.